Definition and foundations of the collaborative economy

 The collaborative economy has influenced the way people consume and work, favoring more flexible and sustainable lifestyles.

-The widespread use of digital technologies has enabled the development of applications and platforms that connect users in real time, optimizing resources.
+The widespread use of digital technologies has allowed the development of applications and platforms that connect users in real time, optimizing resources.

 This not only transforms everyday habits, but also drives technological innovation and the adoption of new collaborative tools.